bhaddacak/bhaddacak.github.io/_pages/budselfdev.md

 That may sound familiar to those who know the ethics of Aristotle.
 In short, we have to train ourselves until we possess dispositions that make us happy.[^happiness] Scholars generally call this system *virtue ethics*.
 And many see Buddhism in the same way, but with its own framework.

 [^happiness]: The word *happy* is misleading in this sense.
 In Greek, it is *eudaimonia* (happiness), often translated as *flourishing* or *success* to avoid narrowing it to just pleasure.
 The best way to get the idea is by answering this question: "What is the best possible life for a human being to live?"
-See M. Andrew Holowchak, 2004, *Happiness and Greek Ethical Thought*, Continuum, page xii.
+See M. Andrew Holowchak, 2004, *Happiness and Greek Ethical Thought*, Continuum, p. xii.

 What I will describe here goes beyond the notion of ethics in its narrow sense---what kind of conduct counted as good.
 But rather it represents the whole guideline of living a wholesome life according to the Buddhist model.